Why do massage therapists need insurance?

 We don’t ask massage practitioners to submit proof of qualification in order to get insurance.

-You will need to declare that you hold the necessary qualifications to practice as part of the application process, however.
+You will need to declare that you hold the necessary qualifications to practice as part of the application process, however, and would be asked to provide them in the event of a claim.

 Accuracy can be important when purchasing business insurance, since deliberately giving false information may lead a policy to be voided to inception.
 If any of the information is not true, accurate and complete, it could affect the validity of the policy and our ability to make a claim – so if something changes, always let us know.